ewurapoms/simple_shell/README.md

 For this project, team members are encouraged to research and implement resources that can guide them in completing a simple shell that models the UNIX command line interpreter (CIL).

-This project supports some common shell commands like the cat, pwd, ls...
+This project supports some common shell commands and builtins like cat, cd, pwd, ls, emv, exit...
 We have included amongst the files, a man page that summarizes our version of the simple shell for this project.

 **Project tasks summary:**

-**C - Simple Shell**
+# C - Simple Shell

-/** Mandatory Tasks **/
+** Mandatory Tasks **

 **Task 0** - Write a beautiful code that passes the Betty checks